Glimepiride-SZ, tablets 2 mg 30 pcs

 Overdose

-An acute overdose, as well as long-term treatment with too high doses of glimepiride may lead to severe life-threatening hypoglycemia.
+Acute overdose, as well as long-term treatment with too high doses of glimepiride, can lead to the development of severe life-threatening hypoglycemia.

-As soon as an overdose is detected, a physician should be informed immediately.
-Hypoglycemia can almost always be quickly controlled with immediate intake of carbohydrates (glucose or a piece of sugar, sweet fruit juice or tea).
-The patient should therefore always carry at least 20 g of glucose (4 lumps of sugar).
-Sugar substitutes are ineffective in the treatment of hypoglycemia.
+As soon as an overdose is detected, you must immediately inform your doctor.
+Hypoglycemia can almost always be quickly reversed by immediate intake of carbohydrates (glucose or a lump of sugar, sweet fruit juice or tea).
+In this regard, the patient should always have at least 20 g of glucose (4 lumps of sugar) with him.
+Sweeteners are ineffective in treating hypoglycemia.

-Till such time as the physician decides that the patient is out of danger, close medical observation of the patient is necessary.
-Keep in mind that hypoglycemia may recur after the initial recovery of blood glucose concentrations.
+Until the doctor decides that the patient is out of danger, careful medical observation of the patient is necessary.
+It should be remembered that hypoglycemia may recur after the initial restoration of blood glucose concentrations.

-If a patient with diabetes is treated by different doctors (e.g., during a hospital stay after an accident, during a weekend illness), they should be sure to tell them about their condition and previous treatment.
+If a patient with diabetes is treated by different doctors (for example, while staying in the hospital after an accident, when sick on the weekend), he must inform them about his disease and previous treatment.

-Sometimes a patient may need to be hospitalized, even if only as a precaution.
-Significant overdose and severe reactions with manifestations such as loss of consciousness or other serious neurological disorders are medical emergencies and require immediate treatment and hospitalization,
+Sometimes it may be necessary to hospitalize the patient, even if only as a precaution.
+Significant overdose and severe reaction with manifestations such as loss of consciousness or other serious neurological impairment are medical emergencies and require immediate treatment and hospitalization.

-If the patient is unconscious, intravenous (IV) infusion of concentrated dextrose (glucose) solution (starting with 40 ml of a 20% solution in adults) is necessary.
-Alternatively, subcutaneous or intramuscular administration of glucagon in adults at a dose of 0.5 to 1 mg is possible.
+If the patient is unconscious, intravenous administration (IV) of a concentrated solution of dextrose (glucose) is necessary (in adults – starting with 40 ml of a 20% solution).
+As an alternative, subcutaneous or intramuscular administration of glucagon to adults is possible at a dose of 0.5 – 1 mg.

-In the treatment of hypoglycemia due to accidental administration in infants or young children, the dose of dextrose administered should be carefully adjusted to the possibility of dangerous hyperglycemia, and dextrose administration should be performed under continuous monitoring of blood glucose concentrations.
+When treating hypoglycemia due to accidental ingestion of the drug in infants or young children, the dose of dextrose administered should be carefully adjusted to avoid the possibility of dangerous hyperglycemia, and dextrose should be administered under close monitoring of blood glucose concentrations.

-In case of glimepiride overdose, gastric lavage and administration of activated charcoal may be necessary.
+In case of an overdose of glimepiride, gastric lavage and activated charcoal may be required.

-After rapid recovery of blood glucose concentrations, an intravenous infusion of dextrose solution at a lower concentration is necessary to prevent recurrence of hypoglycemia.
-Blood glucose concentration in such patients should be constantly monitored for 24 hours.
-In severe cases with a prolonged course of hypoglycemia, the risk of blood glucose concentration decrease to hypoglycemic levels may persist for several days.
+After rapid restoration of blood glucose concentrations, an IV infusion of a dextrose solution at a lower concentration is necessary to prevent the resumption of hypoglycemia.
+The blood glucose concentration in such patients should be constantly monitored over a 24-hour period.
+In severe cases with prolonged hypoglycemia, the risk of a decrease in blood glucose concentration to a hypoglycemic level may persist for several days.

 ---|---|